January 13,2001 - My third Olds arrived from a ten year storage in North Carolina.

 Leather straps for the side mount mirrors

-As well I put in new spark plugs, points, condenser, rotor, cap, and coil and timed it as per specs.
+As well I put in new spark plugs, period correct wires, points, condenser, rotor, cap, and coil and timed it as per specs.

 This car doesn't get started or driven regularly.
 As a consequence, drain back of the gas and the emptying of the carburetor makes starting a drawn-out process to get it primed.
 I've decided to discretely mount an in-line electric fuel pump as an assist in starting.
 I will wire it through an on /off switch and turn it off once the car starts.
 The theory is that the electric fuel pump will add the needed pressure to more quickly prime the carburetor and therefore start sooner saving the starter motor and battery from unnecessary wear.
 Hope it works.